MetPX/Sundew/doc/user/Guide.rst

 * client.

-  * looks in it´s queue
+  * looks in itÂ´s queue
   * applies reject/accept, sends as directed.